Uninhabited island: In literature and popular culture

 Tom Neale was a New Zealander who voluntarily spent 16 years in three sessions in the 1950s and 1960s living alone on the island of Suwarrow in the Northern Cook Islands group.
-His time there is documented in his autobiography, An Island To Oneself.
+His time there is documented in his autobiography, An Island to Oneself.

 In the popular conception, such islands are often located in the Pacific, tropical, uninhabited and usually uncharted.
 They are remote locales that offer escape and force people marooned or stranded as castaways to become self-sufficient and essentially create a new society.
 This society can either be utopian, based on an ingenious re-creation of society's comforts (as in Swiss Family Robinson and, in a humorous form, Gilligan's Island) or a regression into savagery (the major theme of both Lord of the Flies and The Beach).

+In Kensuke's Kingdom, both the book and the film, a boy, Michael, is swept overboard during a storm in the Pacific Ocean while sailing with his family.
+He washes ashore on a island, where he meets Kensuke, a Japanese Navy sailor from World War II, who washed ashore in the last days of the war.
+Although Michael is rescued, Kensuke stays on the island to defend its wildlife, especially orangutans, from poachers.

-Desert islands are also a hugely popular image for gag cartoons, the island being conventionally depicted as just a few yards across with a single palm tree (probably due to the visual constraints of the medium).
+Desert island jokes are also a hugely popular image for gag cartoons, the island being conventionally depicted as just a few yards across with a single palm tree (probably due to the visual constraints of the medium).
 17 such cartoons appeared in The New Yorker in 1957 alone.

-A special variation of the desert island theme appears in H.G.Wells's The War in the Air.
-As part of the cataclysmic global war depicted, the bridges linking Goat Island in the middle of the Niagara Falls to the mainland are cut, and with civilization fast breaking down a few survivors stranded on the island can't expect rescue and must rely on their own resources - embarking on a grim life and death struggle.
+A special variation of the desert island theme appears in H. G. Wells's The War in the Air.
+As part of the cataclysmic global war depicted, the bridges linking Goat Island in the middle of the Niagara Falls to the mainland are cut, and with civilization fast breaking down a few survivors stranded on the island cannot expect rescue and must rely on their own resources—embarking on a grim life-and-death struggle.

 The top "dream vacation" for heterosexual men surveyed by Psychology Today was "marooned on a tropical island with several members of the opposite sex".

 Historical castaways

+Essex

-In 1820, the crew of the whaler Essex spent time on uninhabited Henderson Island.
+In 1820, the crew of the American whaler Essex spent time on uninhabited British Henderson Island.
 There they gorged on birds, fish, and vegetation and found a small freshwater spring.
 After one week, they had depleted the island's resources and most of the crew left on three whaleboats, while three of the men decided to remain on the island and survived there for four months until their rescue.

+Strathmore

+Survivors of the British Strathmore survived for seven months at a small island of the French Crozet Islands from 1875 to 1876.
+They survived by eating eggs and flesh of geese, albatrosses and other seabirds.
+They also ate root vegetables and fish.
+The survival was the input for among others the book Survival on the Crozet Islands: The Wreck of the Strathmore in 1875.